EOEPCA/resource-health/check_manager/README.md

 ## Creating cronjob templates

+### Simplified version

+See examples in [check_manager/example_k8s_templates](check_manager/example_k8s_templates) for how to define the templates.
+The functionality shown there should be enough to specify check templates for most cases.

+### Full generality version

+Only use this in case the simplified version is insufficient to express your needs.

 To create your own cronjob template simply make a class with two methods named `get_check_template` and `make_cronjob` in a `.py` file (not named `__init__.py`) and put it in the appropriate directory (`templates` by default).
 Optionally you can import the abstract base class `CronjobTemplate` from `check_backends.k8s_backend.templates` to inherit from.
 The benefit to doing this is that you can out the `@override` decorator before the methods and use a type checking tool like `mypy` to check that your methods have the correct names and signatures.
 Also if the `K8sBackend` finds any partially implemented classes inheriting from `CronjobTemplate` while loading templates it will log warnings indicating there might be spelling mistakes in the method names.
 ```python
 class MyTemplate(CronjobTemplate):